hturnbull93/portfolio/README.md

 In `src/components/seo.jsx`:

-- Import useStaticQuery and qraphql from Gatsby.
+- Import `useStaticQuery` and `qraphql` from Gatsby.
-- Constant query is assigned with graphql to get the siteMetadata.
+- Constant `query` is assigned with `graphql` to get the `siteMetadata`.
-- Set up a stateless functional component called SEO.
+- Set up a stateless functional component called `SEO`.
-- site is destructured from a useStaticQuery call passing in the query.
+- `site` is destructured from a `useStaticQuery` call passing in the `query`.
-- siteMetadata is destructured from site.
+- `siteMetadata` is destructured from `site`.
-- SEO returns a Helmet component containing a title element with content of the title from siteMetadata.
+- `SEO` returns a Helmet component containing a title element with content of the title from `siteMetadata`.

 Green.

 Wrote a test that SEO renders a description metatag.
 Red.

-- Added a metatag in Helmet with name of description and content of the description from siteMetadata.
+- Added a metatag in Helmet with name of description and content of the `description` from `siteMetadata`.

 Green.

 Wrote a test that the title tag can be overwritten by passing a prop.
 Red.

 - Add a title prop.
-- Added a constant seo, which is an object with title property assigned with a ternary operator based on the title prop, or if that isn't passed, the siteMetadata title.
+- Added a constant `seo`, which is an object with `title` property assigned with a ternary operator based on the title prop, or if that isn't passed, the `siteMetadata.title`.

 Green.

 Wrote a test that the description tag can be overwritten by passing a prop.
 Red.

-- Add a description prop.
+- Add a `description` prop.
-- In the seo object, the description property is assigned with a ternary operator based on the description prop, or if that isn't passed, the siteMetadata description.
+- In the `seo` object, the `description` property is assigned with a ternary operator based on the description prop, or if that isn't passed, the `siteMetadata.description`.

 Green.